Amrhub/COVID19-tracker/README.md

 > | ![Home Page](./app_screenshots/app_screenshot.png) | ![Details Page](./app_screenshots/app_screenshot2.png) | ![Region stats](./app_screenshots/app_screenshot3.png) |

 This is a mobile app that allows you to search by date and get all stats of each country (today confirmed, open, deaths,and recovered cases), you could also search by country name with a certain date to get all country stats and regions stats (if exists).
-These stats are based on since `Dec.
-23rd, 2021` till that chosen date
+These stats are based on since `Jan.
+23rd, 2020` till that chosen date

 ## Built With